 '''

-RTEMS_SUCCESSFUL - region extended successfully RTEMS_INVALID_ID - invalid region id RTEMS_INVALID_ADDRESS - invalid address of area to add
+RTEMS_SUCCESSFUL - region extended successfully RTEMS_INVALID_ADDRESS - starting_address is NULL RTEMS_INVALID_ID - invalid region id RTEMS_INVALID_ADDRESS - invalid address of area to add

 '''

-This directive adds the memory which starts at starting-address for length bytes to the region specified by id.
+This directive adds the memory which starts at starting_address for length bytes to the region specified by id.

 The calling task does not have to be the task that created the region.
 Any local task that knows the region id can extend the region.